-Wondering how your favourite landscape photographer gets such stunning Instagram worthy fall pictures?
+Wondering how your favorite landscape photographer gets such stunning Instagram worthy autumn images?
 Read on for 9 pointers to enhance your autumn photos.

-Autumn is probably the most eye catching time of the year for photography.
-The bright colored leaves are irresistible and the weather is usually in your favor so you’re not suffering from the heat or cold.
-Unfortunately this season passes so quickly that you want to make the most of it before the all the leaves have fallen.
-Here are some tips to help you make the most of the fall season this year in case you’re struggling with Fall Pictures.
+Autumn is probably the most eye-catching season of the year for photography.
+The bright-colored autumn leaves are irresistible and the weather is usually in your favor so you’re not suffering from the heat or cold.

-Best Time of the Year for Fall Photos
+Best Time of the Year for Autumn Photos

-The best time to take fall pictures is when the leaves have turned colors but the majority have not fallen yet.
-This usually only leaves you with about a two week window for the absolute best photos.
-The best time of year to capture these colorful leaves will vary depending on how far north or south you are from the equator.
-Anywhere between mid September and early November is going to be the prime time to enjoy the colors in the northern hemisphere.
-For those living in the southernmost states, late October to early November will be the best time, while those living in the northernmost states up to midway through the Canadian provinces can expect peak viewing times of late September to mid October.
+The right time to take autumn images is when the leaves have turned colors but the majority of the leaves have not fallen yet.
+This usually only leaves you with about a two-week window for the absolute top photos.
+The right time of year to capture these colorful autumn leaves or foliage will vary depending on how far north or south you are from the equator.

 Best Locations to View Fall Foliage

-The wonderful thing about fall is that it affects all deciduous trees.
-As long as you can find some deciduous trees, you will be able to take some fall pictures.
-Local parks are great locations for pretty scenes, however you may want to venture a little farther from home into a state, provincial, or national park for the highest concentration of colorful leaves.
-A quick online search will help you locate some beautiful parks near you.
-Sometimes even taking a short drive to a quiet country road will reward you with some beautiful views.
+The wonderful thing about autumn is that it affects all deciduous trees.
+As long as you can find some deciduous trees, you will be able to take some autumn pictures.
+Local parks are great locations for pretty scenes, however you may want to venture a little farther from home into a state, provincial, or national park for the highest concentration of colorful leaves of autumn.

 Best Time to Take Photos Outside